Facts & Figures2025-06-20T16:04:45+02:00

 Facts & Figures

-Through its member federations and associated members, EOS represents some 35,000 sawmills in 12 countries across Europe (Austria, Belgium, Croatia, Denmark, Finland, France, Germany, Latvia, Norway, Romania, Sweden, Switzerland) manufacturing sawn boards, timber frames, glulam, decking, flooring, joinery, fencing and several other wood products.
+Through its member federations and associated members, EOS represents sawmills in 13 countries across Europe (Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, Latvia, Norway, Romania, Sweden, Switzerland) manufacturing sawn boards, timber frames, glulam, decking, flooring, joinery, fencing and several other wood products.

-Together they represent around 77% of the total European sawn wood output in a sector that has a turnover of around 35 billion EUR and employs about 250,000 people in the EU.
+Together they represent around 80% of the total European sawn wood output in a sector that includes around 32,500 companies across Europe with a turnover of around 50 billion EUR.
+The sector employs about 230,000 people in the EU.

 Sawn Softwood